LHMak/hangman/README.md

 I am undertaking this project as part of my journey studying with AiCore.
 With this, I aim to gain more experience coding in Python and using Github for version control.
 I intend to update this README after hitting each milestone of the project

 ## Installation instructions
+No installation is required for this project.
+Just run 'milestone_5.py'

 ## Usage instructions
+The game can be played by running milestone_5.py.

+### **Pre-game**
-At the start of the game, the computer will select a word from a predefined list.
-The player will then be asked for an input in the form of a single letter.
+- At the start of the game, a word will be chosen from a predefined list.
+- The player will then be presented with a string of underscores corresponding to the number of characters in the word.

+### **Game-loop:**
-The player will then be told if their chosen letter belongs in the word.
+- The player will then be asked guess a letter in the word by inputting a single alphabetical letter.
+- If the letter belongs in the word, its position will be revealed and the player will be asked to guess another letter.
+- If the letter does not belong in the word, the player will lose a life.

+### **End-game**
+- If the player guesses all of the letters in the word, a message will be displayed and the game will end.
+- If the player runs out of lives, a message will be displayed and the game will end.

 ## File structure of the project
 milestone_2.py - This script contains the basic code for choosing a word, taking a user's input as a guess and finally checking the chosen word for the presence of the user's guess.